TBA21–Academy Residency Program in Venice

 Residencies

-Three of the twenty offered residencies, or “challenges,” are organized and hosted by TBA21–Academy and focus on the Venice Lagoon, exploring its liminal spaces, metabolisms, and the potential of new technologies for different forms of alliance with its human and more-than-human inhabitants.
+The offered residencies focus on the Venice Lagoon, exploring its liminal spaces, metabolisms, multispecies governance tools, and the potential of new technologies for different forms of alliance with its human and more-than-human inhabitants.
 The residencies are designed to allow an in-depth exploration of the Venice Lagoon’s ecologies, connecting a network of local partners and experts with situated artistic inquiry.
-Over the course of nine months (September 2024–May 2025), the three selected artists will develop new artistic commissions focused on the lagoon’s ecosystem and its multi-species inhabitants.
+Over the course of nine months (September 2024–May 2025), the three selected artists will develop new artistic commissions focused on the lagoon’s ecosystem and its multi-species inhabitants and engage with TBA21's Ocean-Archive.org (including ocean comm/uni/ty and learning initiative OCEAN / UNI).
 The projects will be presented at the Festival, hosted in June 2025 at TBA21–Academy’s Ocean Space, Venice, as part of the S+T+ARTS4WaterII consortium program.

-Three of the twenty offered residencies, or “challenges,” are organized and hosted by TBA21–Academy and focus on the Venice Lagoon, exploring its liminal spaces, metabolisms, and the potential of new technologies for different forms of alliance with its human and more-than-human inhabitants.
+The offered residencies focus on the Venice Lagoon, exploring its liminal spaces, metabolisms, multispecies governance tools, and the potential of new technologies for different forms of alliance with its human and more-than-human inhabitants.
 The residencies are designed to allow an in-depth exploration of the Venice Lagoon’s ecologies, connecting a network of local partners and experts with situated artistic inquiry.
-Over the course of nine months (September 2024–May 2025), the three selected artists will develop new artistic commissions focused on the lagoon’s ecosystem and its multi-species inhabitants.
+Over the course of nine months (September 2024–May 2025), the three selected artists will develop new artistic commissions focused on the lagoon’s ecosystem and its multi-species inhabitants and engage with TBA21's Ocean-Archive.org (including ocean comm/uni/ty and learning initiative OCEAN / UNI).
 The projects will be presented at the Festival, hosted in June 2025 at TBA21–Academy’s Ocean Space, Venice, as part of the S+T+ARTS4WaterII consortium program.

 Related innovation areas: port infrastructures, eco-social crisis

-The winner of the challenge, Spanish filmmaker and visual artist Carlos Casas, will be developing a sound project exploring a speculative narrative of the origin of Venice.
+Spanish filmmaker and visual artist Carlos Casas will be developing a sound project exploring a speculative narrative of the origin of Venice.
 By capturing the above- and underwater richness of spatial sounds, the project will create an auditory map of the Lagoon, aiming to foster new ways of connecting with neighboring species and environments and illuminating the unexplored benthic zones of the lagoon.
 Transforming climate data into sound, this project will allow the audience to experience the calls of migrating birds and the sounds of fish, gray shrimp, and mussels, as well as human activity in the ports and their infrastructures.

 Carlos Casas (b.
 1974, Barcelona, Spain) is a filmmaker and artist whose practice encompasses film, sound and the visual arts.
 His works have been presented in International exhibitions like Venice Biennale, Shanghai Biennale, Bangkok Biennale, and Istanbul Biennial.
 His films have been screened and awarded in festivals around the world, like the Venice Film Festival, International Film Festival Rotterdam, Buenos Aires International Film Festival, Mexico International Film Festival, CPH DOX Copenhagen, FID Marseille.
 Retrospectives of his films have been presented international festivals and cinemateques from Madrid, Mexico to Bruxelles, his work has been exhibited and performed in international art institutions and galleries, such as Tate Modern in London, Fondation Cartier, Palais de Tokyo, Centre Pompidou in Paris, NTU CCA Singapore; Hangar Bicocca and La Triennale in Milan, CCCB Barcelona, Matadero Madrid, Museo Nacional Centro de Arte Reina Sofía Madrid, MAAT Lisbon, Bozar, Kunsten Festival des Arts Bruxelles among others.

-The winner of the challenge, multidisciplinary artist Nandita Kumar, is proposing an interactive graphical and sound installation entitled Sounding the Invisible: An Elegant Symbiosis, based on an experimental archive that collates information on Phytoremediation plants and the varied pollutants broken down by these plants in water bodies.
+Multidisciplinary artist Nandita Kumar is proposing an interactive graphical and sound installation entitled Sounding the Invisible: Elegant Symbiosis, based on an experimental archive that collates information on Phytoremediation plants and the varied pollutants broken down by these plants in water bodies.
 This project leverages technology to translate complex scientific information into accessible multimedia cues, enhancing the audience's understanding and engagement.
 By sonifying data on pollutants absorbed by Phytoremediation plants, the project invites participants to engage with the complexities of environmental issues.
 Embracing uncertainty, chance, and the richness of human experience, it embodies creating live encounters where unexpected moments of learning can unfold.

 Nandita Kumar (India and New Zealand) “creates” at the intersection of art, sound, environmental science, technology and community engagement.
 As a system designer, she explores the elemental process through which human beings construct meaning from their experiences, by creating sensory narratives through the usage of data, sound, video/animation and performance, smartphone apps, customized motherboards, and solar/microwave sensors.
 Kumar’s process envisions a desirable future state for human societies in which living conditions and resource use continue to meet human needs without undermining the "integrity, stability and beauty" of natural biotic systems.
 Through interactive sound installations and her data-driven artistic experiments, she engages audiences in understanding complex environmental issues.
 Kumar is a DAAD fellow and has exhibited in Listening Biennale, Mardin Biennale, Ars Electronica, Pompidou, ZKM, Kiasma, KNMA, LACMA, REDCAT, ISEA, Jeu de Paume, Film Archive NY, NTAA, RedCat, Rewire+iii.